Tuhinbadhon/comment_systemFront/README.md

 pnpm dev
 ```

-The application will open at `http://localhost:3000`
+The application will open at `http://localhost:5173` (Vite default) or the host/port configured in your environment.

 ### Production Build